timtyree/tbins/README.md

 If you have questions then please open an issue and I will try to provide any help and guidance that I can.

 # Citation
-If you make use of this software for your work, please cite the paper associated with this work (in submission to _Nature_ >).
+If you make use of this software for your work, please cite the paper associated with this work (paper in submission to _Nature_).

 ```
   @article {TyreeEtAl2022,